2024 to 2025 data is now available. Please click on the link below:

 EXTRA CURRICULAR ACTIVITIES

 As part of their character curriculum, students are strongly encouraged to take part in a wide range of extra curricular activities.
-This year students have joined Volunteering Programmes, the Gold Duke of Edinburgh Award, the Bournemouth Football Academy and Salisbury Rugby Academy and have joined Knitting, Esports and Netball clubs to name a few.
+This year students have joined Volunteering programmes, the Gold Duke of Edinburgh Award, the MLP Football and Rugby Academies and Knitting, Art and Debating clubs to name a few.

 OFSTED